Review: Romance of Rome

 No - this is a great game for Christians

-Most of the issues with this game comes from the fact that its based around ancient Rome and its culture.
-For example, there are some references to magic or mystical objects, and Marcus status in Rome is determined by what he owns.
+Most of the issues with this game comes from the fact that it's based around ancient Rome and its culture.
+For example, there are some references to magic or mystical objects, and Marcus' status in Rome is determined by what he owns.

 However, this is still a very clean game that feels like a playable fairy tale, so I doubt many Christians will take issue with it.